How To Transplant Pepper Plants – Simple Guide

 By moving the seedlings into slightly larger pots, they will grow more quickly, and use the water within their pots more efficiently.
 The same is true for planting seeds – if you plant directly in a large pot of soil, the plants may grow more slowly.

 The next step after transplanting is hardening off your pepper plants to acclimate them to the outdoor elements.
-Beyond this, your peppers will be on their way to producing harvests!
+Before you know it, you’ll be wondering when to pick your peppers!

 I hope this guide helps you learn how to transplant pepper plants this year!
 Don’t hesitate to ask questions or reach out with any suggestions.
 Good luck!